My Portrait Painting Workshop will take place October 14 & 15 at Emerald Art Center in Springfield.

 Uyen-thi (T) Nguyen is an Oregon-based artist living in the rural town of Cottage Grove, where friendly strangers sometimes hop

 on your shoulder as you’re walking home.
-She is a recipient of several grants and awards, including the Oregon Arts Commission
+She is a recipient of several grants and awards, including the Award of Excellence and

 What does it feel like?
 In my best days, I remember to ask this question and listen for an answer.
 All things alive feel.
 This